Pacozenon/MLOps_proj2/README.md

 We have defined a class to implement logging in a easy way: [Logging CLASS](./utilities/logging.py)

+This class has an __init__ method that takes three arguments: name, level, and module name.
+The name argument is used to create a logger with the specified name.
+The level argument is used to set the logging level of the logger.
+The default value is logging.DEBUG.
+The module name is used to specify the name of the log file.
+The default value is 'log/__name__.log'.

+The __init__ method also creates a formatter with a specified format string and a file handler with the specified model name.
+The formatter is set for the file handler, and the file handler is added to the logger.

+The class also has five methods: debug, info, warning, error, and critical, which log messages at the respective logging levels.

 To use the class, use

     import logging